 Progress

 As few aspects of the implementation have been completed, it is not possible to judge the final outcome.
-It is clear that the time-frame for implementation has far exceeded that proposed by the RT.
+It is clear, however, that the time-frame for implementation has far exceeded that proposed by the RT.
 This can be attributed to a number of different reasons (not in order of relevance):

 The time-frame proposed by the RT was not reasonable given the complexity of the issue and the requirement to put plans and in some cases community working groups in place.